thedavecarroll/BluebirdPS/docs/README.md

 ## What's New

+The v0.8.1 release of BluebirdPS includes the following:

+- **Fixes Publish-Tweet fails to render response**

 The v0.8.0 release of BluebirdPS includes the following:

 - **Converts List commands to Twitter API v2 endpoints.**